NdK73/HomeAutomation/README.md

 The basic concept is that **no coordinator** is needed for the nodes to work after the initial configuration.
 There must not be a single point of (catastrophic) failure.

-The most critical element is currently the access point, that is so cheap that having a cold-standy one should not be a problem.
+The most critical element is currently the access point, that is so cheap that having a cold-standby one should not be a problem.

 Messages must support authentication and encryption to guarantee that confidential packets or dangerous commands are actually sent from an authorized source.